 Your visit to the USA must last no longer than 90 days, and it must be for the purposes of tourism, medical treatment or business only.
 If your intention is to travel to the USA for a non-permissible activity, such as to take up employment or commence studies, you are not eligible for VWP entry, and must obtain a relevant visa.
 Similarly, travel to the USA to work as a member of the foreign press is not covered by the VWP.

 When travelling to the USA by air or sea, you must use a US approved carrier.
 If you meet these criteria, you can apply for ESTA approval ahead of travel under the VWP.

-ESTA is an online application system and does not require an appointment at your local US Embassy or Consulate.
+ESTA is an online application system and, unlike most US visas, does not require an appointment at your local US Embassy or Consulate.

 The ESTA questionnaire is made up of the following sections:

 - Applicant Information: Within this section, you must state your name, date of birth, gender, the country where you currently live, email address and telephone number (both of these are optional).

 - Passport Information: passport number, passport issuing country, the date your passport was issued and the date your passport will expire.

 - Travel Information: the city where you will be boarding to travel to the USA, information on your carrier (air or shipping company), flight number or the name of the vessel you will be travelling on, your address while in the USA (if there will be multiple locations you should use the first location, if you don’t know the complete address you should enter the name of the hotel or location and update later, and if you will be travelling straight through the USA and not staying then use the words ‘In Transit’ with details of your final destination).
 It isn’t mandatory to include your entire itinerary and all of your destination addresses, but it is recommended to do so.